gaitech-robotics/RIA-E100/README.md

 Getting the robot to move

 To let the robot move you need to send velocity command,  There are currently a few ways to send commands to the robot, we will show  them here.
+We will also show how you can control the robot with a joystick.

 • Send direct velocities commands

 We will for now just send some constant command velocities to the robot by:

-     $rostopic pub /mobile_base_controller/cmd_vel geometry_msgs/Twist "linear: x: 1.0 y: 0.0 z: 0.0 angular: x: 0.0 y: 0.0 z: 0.0"
+     $rostopic pub /ria_base_controller/cmd_vel geometry_msgs/Twist "linear: x: 1.0 y: 0.0 z: 0.0 angular: x: 0.0 y: 0.0 z: 0.0"